-(1) revealing how mutations in conserved neuronal genes lead to epilepsy;
+(1) revealing how mutations in conserved neuronal genes lead to epilepsy and neurodegeneration;

-(2) using C. elegans to identify potential new drug therapies for epilepsy and neurodegenerative diseases;
+(2) using nematode worms to identify potential new drug therapies for neurological diseases;

 (3) understanding how chaperone proteins maintain cellular function during ageing.